Capstone-Template-orginisation/website-template/src/content/docs/capstonetraining/Trello/2-How-to-create-a-board.md

 ---
-title: "How to Create a Board in Trello"
+title: "2.
+How to Create a Board in Trello"
 ---

 # How to Create a Board in Trello